philipstubbs13/Bamazon/README.md

 * Supervisor Portal: https://youtu.be/LbmSQQkzDrk

 ## <a name="about-this-project"></a> About this project
 This project is a command line application built using Node.js, Javascript, the inquirer npm package, and a MySQL database.
-It is an Amazon-like storefront (hence, the name Bamazon) that takes in customer orders on various sporting goods and outdoor items through the Bamazon Customer Portal.
+It is an Amazon-like storefront that takes in customer orders on various sporting goods and outdoor items through the Bamazon Customer Portal.
 When a customer order is taken in the Customer Portal, the stock quantity for the product that is being purchased decreases by how much of that product the customer decides to buy.

 Managers can also use this application through the Bamazon Manager Portal.
 In the Bamazon Manager Portal, managers can see all the products that are currently being sold in the store, see all products that are low in inventory (that is, stock quantity is less than 5), add inventory to an existing product, and add a new product to the store.